Malcolm Slaney

 | I wrote an article describing my experiences writing

-signal processing documents.
-My Mathematica notebook "Lyon's
+"intelligent" signal processing documents.
+My Mathematica

-was the first large document written with Mathematica.
-While
+document written with Mathematica.
+While I don't use

 Mathematica as much as I used to, I still believe that

-in a book titled "Knowledge Based Signal Processing" that
+"Knowledge Based Signal Processing" that was published by

-by Prentice Hall. |
+Prentice Hall. |

 KBSP